opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 #. **Sun JDK 6**

-   Visit http://www.oracle.com/technetwork/java/javase/downloads/index.html and download installer for your OS.
+   Visit `Java SE Downloads page <http://www.oracle.com/technetwork/java/javase/downloads/>`_ and download installer for your OS.

-   Here is a detailed :abbr:`JDK (Java Development Kit)` installation guide for Ubuntu and Mac OS: http://source.android.com/source/initializing.html#installing-the-jdk (only JDK sections are applicable for OpenCV)
+   Here is a detailed :abbr:`JDK (Java Development Kit)` `installation guide <http://source.android.com/source/initializing.html#installing-the-jdk>`_ for Ubuntu and Mac OS (only JDK sections are applicable for OpenCV)

    .. note:: OpenJDK is not usable for Android development because Android SDK supports only Sun JDK.
         If you use Ubuntu, after installation of Sun JDK you should run the following command to set Sun java environment: